reno-router/blog-microservice/README.md

 # Blog Microservice

-I will be adding unit tests, CICD, and writing this README over the next week (as of 8th August), but to run the service:
+I will be adding unit tests, CICD, and extending this README over the next week (as of 8th August), but to run the service:

 1. [Install Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) if you haven't already